chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 >
 > Albedo: To be sure.
 It certainly won't be easy.

-Things might not be very straightforward however, as the parallels between the two are only loosely connected.
+<span style="color:red;">Things might not be very straightforward however, as the parallels between the two are only loosely connected.
 Looking at the aforementioned Teyvat/Simulanka parallels Reddit post, the similarities are superficial.
 For example, the three Narration Footnotes characters are Albizzi, Boborano, and Capet, while the three scholars are Aberewaa, Bosomtwe, and Cuxtal.
 But aside from the fact that both involved piecing together events from three different people with the same initials, the Narration Footnotes quest itself did not foreshadow Capitano's events of finding out about the Secret Source, so perhaps this dialogue about Scara's part in Teyvat may not be as simple as "Wanderer saving Mini Durin = Wanderer saving the real Durin".

-#### Scenario 3: Durin's resurrection and Signora's resurrection are two separate plots
+**Scenario 3: Durin's resurrection and Signora's resurrection are two separate plots**

+_This ended up being the correct outcome, at least at the time this update was posted._

 This is the most likely possibility, given what we know so far about the Mondstadt prelude, and how the first two scenarios have the same flaw in that Albedo has canonically said that "[Scara's] fates are now intertwined".
 Like I've mentioned earlier, it would be weird to do a Mondstadt-related plot in Natlan as the two have little connections with each other, and resurrecting Durin does not address the issue of how the Harbingers will steal the Pyro gnosis.

 In this scenario, Mondstadt prelude continues the trajectory of the Act 3 of the Mondstadt prologue, with its own storyline separate from Natlan's.
 On the other hand, Natlan's storyline after Act 5 is followed by Act 6, which is Dainsleif's act, and then the Mare Jivari interlude chapter.

 Now, releasing 3 consecutive acts like this over the span of 2-3 versions after the main Natlan AQ has concluded might seem a little awkward, but they've done this before back in 2.x.
 [Interlude Act 1](https://genshin-impact.fandom.com/wiki/The_Crane_Returns_on_the_Wind) (Jade Chamber) was released in 2.4, followed by [Dainsleif act](https://genshin-impact.fandom.com/wiki/Requiem_of_the_Echoing_Depths) in 2.6, and [Interlude Act 2](https://genshin-impact.fandom.com/wiki/Perilous_Trail) (The Chasm) in 2.7.
-Similarly, they could release the Mondstadt prelude in 5.6, followed by Dainsleif act in 5.7, and Mare Jivari interlude in either 5.7 or 5.8.
+Similarly, they could release the Mondstadt prelude in 5.6, followed by Dainsleif act in 5.7, and Mare Jivari interlude in ~~either 5.7 or~~ 5.8.

 This way, they could resolve the parallels between Simulanka's and Teyvat's Durin while not interfering with Natlan's resurrection and the Harbingers' gnosis heist.

-#### Scenario 4: Whatever the Hexenzirkel does is the missing link between Durin's and Signora's resurrection
+<span style="color:red;">**Scenario 4: Whatever the Hexenzirkel does is the missing link between Durin's and Signora's resurrection**</span>

-If the new weekly boss really is tied to Signora's arc, based on its placeholder title and the key elements used for its mechanics (Cryo and Pyro), and the Hexenzirkel is involved in both Durin's and Signora's narratives in the Mondstadt prelude, then there is a possibility that both Durin's and Signora's resurrection are part of the same arc.
+<span style="color:red;">If the new weekly boss really is tied to Signora's arc, based on its placeholder title and the key elements used for its mechanics (Cryo and Pyro), and the Hexenzirkel is involved in both Durin's and Signora's narratives in the Mondstadt prelude, then there is a possibility that both Durin's and Signora's resurrection are part of the same arc.
 Maybe Signora will proceed to travel from Mondstadt all the way to Natlan to take the gnosis, who knows.
-This is something that needs to wait before we get further information from the livestream or preload.
+This is something that needs to wait before we get further information from the livestream or preload.</span>

 #### Other evidences
-These theories have a potential ground for foreshadowing to work.
-Durin's skeleton is in Dragonspine, and in the same region, there's also the Frostbearing Tree which suspiciously has vague potential references to Signora's themes, with things such as "Crimson Wish", "Frostbearer", and the way even the tree itself has some crimson butterflies/moths once you've maxed it out.
-In fact, Durin's connection to the Frostbearing Tree is implied in [Crimson Agate's description](https://genshin-impact.fandom.com/wiki/Crimson_Agate#Archive_Description):
+These theories have a potential ground for foreshadowing to work. <span style="color:red;">Durin's skeleton is in Dragonspine, and in the same region, there's also the Frostbearing Tree which suspiciously has vague potential references to Signora's themes, with things such as "Crimson Wish", "Frostbearer", and the way even the tree itself has some crimson butterflies/moths once you've maxed it out.
+In fact, Durin's connection to the Frostbearing Tree is implied in [Crimson Agate's description](https://genshin-impact.fandom.com/wiki/Crimson_Agate#Archive_Description):</span>

 > When the nail that froze Dragonspine descended, the trunk and canopy of this tree shattered into many fragments that were then frozen.
 A long time later, a black dragon fell into the valley and its blood seeped into the ley lines.
 And a long time after that, someone has broken the icy shackles, and the ancient tree that has absorbed that "crimson" has now sprouted anew...

 Even more convincing is that the Lavawalker wore [a circlet](https://genshin-impact.fandom.com/wiki/Lavawalker#Lavawalker's_Wisdom) made out of crimson agate to withstand the heat of Mare Jivari:

+_**Update:** I stand corrected.
+Someone told me that the original CN description of this "crimson agate" isn't the same as the Crimson Agate item, so this artifact piece may not be related to it after all._

 > An ancient circlet that once belonged to the Lavawalker — a sage who wandered in the Mare Jivari.\
 Upon close examination, one can almost see his figure standing strong amidst the fiery flames.